 NOTE: Take special care when cleaning the spray gun with solvents.
 Using excessive amounts of solvent can allow solvent to leak into the spray gun and damage the multiplier.
-If the handle requires extensive cleaning, remove the multiplier.
-Refer to the Multiplier Replacement on page 7-14 to remove the multiplier.
+If the gun requires extensive cleaning, remove the multiplier.
+Refer to Multiplier Replacement on page 7-12.

-7. Dry the fluid tip, cap and spray gun with low-pressure air from an OSHA-approved blowgun.
+7. Dry the fluid tip, cap, and spray gun with low-pressure air from an OSHA-approved blowgun.